Loading Events

 October 9 @ 6:00 pm 10:00 pm

-Join us for the Fête of the Fates—a predestined journey and one-of-a-kind movable feast through PHA’s vibrant fabrication shops and event spaces, culminating in the unforgettable performance of William Kentridge’s Sibyl.
+On October 9th, PHA hosted the 2025 Artists Celebration, a Fête of the Fates – a predestined journey and one-of-a-kind movable feast through PHA’s vibrant fabrication shops and event spaces, culminating in the unforgettable performance of William Kentridge’s Sibyl.

 2025 Artists Celebration Committee

-Producer’s Council: Joan Rechnitz, Alliance Bernstein, East West Bank, Elizabeth Buckley Lewis, Agnes Gund, Laura Hanna, Cassie Rosenthal, Josh Rechnitz
+Producer’s Council: Joan Rechnitz, Alliance Bernstein, East West Bank, Elizabeth Buckley Lewis, Agnes Gund, Laura Hanna, Michael Hurst, Cassie Rosenthal, Josh Rechnitz

-Host Committee: Laurie Beckelman, David Binder, Goodman Gallery, Christopher Ho, Bloomberg Philanthropies
+Host Committee: Laurie Beckelman, David Binder, Hannah Gottlieb-Graham, Christopher Ho, Jeff Mui, Bloomberg Philanthropies, Goodman Gallery, Hauser & Wirth, Luxco

-Artists Benefit Committee: Danny Baez, La Vaughn Belle, Lauren Cohen, Liz Collins, Teresita Fernández, Zipora Fried, Miles Greenberg, Jim Hodges, Nancy Lorenz, Cat Luo, John Morning, Tammy Nguyen, Jacob Olmedo, Benny Or, Amanda Phingbodhipakkiya, Shamel Pitts, Victor “Marka27” Quinonez, Jean Shin, Amy Sherald, Pacifico Silano, Ray Smith, Sophia Wallace, Zac Zimmerman
+Artists Benefit Committee: Danny Baez, La Vaughn Belle, Lauren Cohen, Liz Collins, Teresita Fernández, Zipora Fried, Miles Greenberg, Jim Hodges, Nancy Lorenz, Cat Luo, John Morning, Tammy Nguyen, Jacob Olmedo, Benny Or, Amanda Phingbodhipakkiya, Shamel Pitts, Victor “Marka27” Quinonez, Shay Salehi, Stephanie Santana, Jean Shin, Amy Sherald, Pacifico Silano, Ray Smith, Sophia Wallace, Zac Zimmerman

 About William Kentridge’s Sibyl